Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourcing.md

 ## What Problem is Event Sourcing Trying to Solve?

-> Show me your flowchart and conceal your tables, and I shall continue to be mystified.
+> Show me your flowchart and conceal your tables,
+> And I shall continue to be mystified.
+>
-> Show me your tables, and I won’t usually need your flowchart; it’ll be obvious.
+> Show me your tables,
+> And I won’t usually need your flowchart;
+> It’ll be obvious.
+>
 > — Fred Brooks

 Let’s use Fred Brooks’s reasoning to understand,
 How the event sourcing pattern differs from traditional modeling and persisting of data.

-For example, take a look at this table:
+Take a look at this table for example:

 | lead-id | first-name | last-name |     status      | phone-number |       followup-on        |        created-on        |        updated-on        |
 | :-----: | :--------: | :-------: | :-------------: | :----------: | :----------------------: | :----------------------: | :----------------------: |